 “Why attach the color white to a lie?”

 Simply stated, lying is making an untrue statement with the intent to deceive.

 When we think of the color white, we associate it with purity or cleanliness.
 Attaching the color white to a lie won’t soften the blow.
 A lie is still a lie, no matter how you try to sugar coat it.
 Attaching a color to a lie makes the liar” a deceiver.”

 Dishonesty causes agony, stress, and heartbreak.
-Loss and damages occurs when lies are told.
-You take the risk of losing the people who you care for.
+Loss and damages occur when lies are told.
+You take the risk of losing the people you care for.
 Covering up the truth is deceptive, and after the facts are uncovered, the damage done will be difficult or impossible to reverse.
-Regaining someones trust can take years to rebuild.
-If you value someone’s friendship, honesty should be a reflection of the love you have for that person.
+Regaining someone’s trust can take years to rebuild.
+If you value someone’s friendship, honesty should reflect the love you have for that person.
 Honesty is always the best policy.
 “Always tell the truth and nothing but the truth!”

 Lying is definitely a sin, and telling part of the truth is deception.
 Leviticus 19:11 commands us not to lie or deceive one another.

 It is impossible for God to lie.
 He is the Holy Righteous One.
 He cannot contradict His Own pure character.
 God is not the author of lies, nor does He ordain lying.
 He operates by His Spirit.
 The Holy Spirit is the Spirit of Truth.
 Jesus identified satan as the father of lies; (John 8:44).

 If God could lie: